code-by-matt/flowerpower/README.md

 ## The Plan

-I wanna use linear regression with no regularization, for the sake of simplicity.
+I wanna use logistic regression with no regularization, for the sake of simplicity.
 [Andrew Ng](https://coursera.org/learn/machine-learning) taught me how to implement gradient descent and manually choose a learning rate and a regularization level, but apparently that was all baby stuff.
 Training a classifier with scikit-learn only takes three lines.

+USING REGULARIZATION IS NECESSARY!!!

 ```python
 from sklearn.linear_model import LogisticRegression